programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

 As you can see in the Global Environment, the data *sesamestreet\_data* comprises a total of 2435 observations (the number will vary depending on when you collected your data).
 By running the code above, you will be able to calculate how many original tweets your dataset contains.
 The figure will be given in your returned dataframe.
 Our example data included 852 original tweets, but remember yours will vary.

-Looking at the column "favorite\_count", you can now observe how many likes your top-20 lies above.
+Looking at the column "favorite\_count", you can now observe the number of likes in your top-20.
 In our example the top-20 had a count above 50.
 These numbers are variables that will change when you choose to reproduce this example by yourself.
 Be sure to check these numbers.

 ### Creating a new dataset of the top 20 most liked tweets (verified and non-verfied accounts)